wireservice/csvkit/docs/scripts/csvpy.rst

 Basic use::

     $ csvpy examples/dummy.csv
-    Welcome!
-Your data has been loaded in a CSVKitReader object named "reader".
+    Welcome! "examples/dummy.csv" has been loaded in a CSVKitReader object named "reader".
     >>> reader.next()
     [u'a', u'b', u'c']